 Edibles absorb differently in the body

 Some people don’t notice a difference but others say they do.
-So even if you think you are a weed connoisseur, you might be caught off guard by edibles.
+So even if you think you are a weed connoisseur, you might be caught off-guard by edibles.

 Take it slow

 A lot of people eat half a brownie, expect it to kick it 5 minutes later and when it doesn’t, they smash the other half.
-15 minutes later they are incredible stoned and have a bad trip.
+15 minutes later they are incredibly stoned and have a bad trip.

 “What could go wrong with a bite or two?